KINS 3281 Human Anatomy and Physiology 1

 3 hours lecture; 3 hours laboratory; 4.5 credits

 A foundation in the form and function of the human body.
 Exploration and development of an understanding of anatomical terminology, basic science foundations, cellular structure and transport, tissues, integumentary system, skeletal system, muscular system and nervous system.
 This course is the same as Anthropology 3265, Biology 1501, and Health and Nutrition Sciences 2302.
-STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences or Flexible Core Scientific World requirement.
+STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences.